 We are still analyzing preliminary results for this project, so have not yet included any specific results from this project in outreach presentations.
-However, we plan to target farmers and landowners, NRCS and Xerces conservation staff, and pollinator researchers through several outreach activities and products, including an interactive farm design website, presentations at farmer and scientific society meetings, and peer reviewed publications.
+However, we plan to target farmers and landowners, NRCS and Xerces conservation staff, and pollinator researchers through several outreach activities and products, including an interactive pollinator landscape assessment website, presentations at farmer and scientific society meetings, and peer reviewed publications.

 During year one of the project, I presented my work at the Penn State Center for Pollinator Research annual symposium and Pennsylvania Beekeepers Association Meeting in State College, PA.
 In year two, I plan to present at the US landscape ecology association meeting in Fort Collins, CO, International Pollinator Conference in Davis, CA and national Entomology meeting in St. Louis, MO.
 At the national Entomological Society Meeting, I co-organized and presented in a symposium on “How to speak for the pollinators: using big data to manage and conserve pollinator communities.”

 The U.S. National Strategy to Promote the Health of Honey Bees and Other Pollinators set a goal to restore or enhance 7 million acres by 2020, and federal agencies, farmers, and land owners need practical guidelines in deciding where and how to achieve this goal.
 The results of my research will be used to formulate best practices for farmers, conservation professionals, and researchers to design effective, site-specific conservation practices to support and restore diverse wild bee communities and pollination services in agricultural landscapes.
 For example, if my results support the expectation that sites close to water features have higher plant and wild bee diversity, choosing to preserve or enhance forest fragments surrounding streams would likely influence pollinator diversity more than conservation of similar forest patches without water.
 Effective guidelines for how to implement pollinator conservation will improve the return on investment for government conservation programs, supporting diverse wild bee communities essential for crop and wild plant pollination across the Northeast.